Phase-modulated entangling gates robust to static and time-varying errors: Physical setting

-Completion of a qubit-qubit entangling operation requires the suppression of residual qubit-oscillator entanglement; for a gate of length $t=\tau_g$, this is given by the condition \mbox{$\alpha_k(\tau_g) = 0$}, for each mode $k$.
-Decoupling from any particular mode is possible by choosing a gate time and drive detuning such that $\delta_k\tau_g = 2\pi j$, for $j \in \pm\{1,2,...\}$.
-For large numbers of modes, however, satisfying this condition for all $k$ necessitates prohibitively long gate times.
-Instead, we can implement a temporal modulation scheme on the phase of the mediating drive as introduced in \cite{Green:2015} to close all trajectories in a shorter time -- which we can set arbitrarily -- even in the presence of time-dependent parameter fluctuations.
-The required phase modulation procedure can either be determined through numeric optimization or analytic calculation; for the number of modes ($M\leq 4$) considered in the following experimental demonstrations, both approaches are approximately equivalent in performance and we focus on the analytic scheme outlined in~\cite{Green:2015}.
+Successful completion of a qubit-qubit entangling operation requires the elimination of qubit-oscillator entanglement; for a gate of length $t=\tau_g$, this is achieved by satisfying the condition \mbox{$\alpha_k(\tau_g) = 0$}, for each mode $k$.
+Modulation of the coupling phase $\phi(t)$ may be used to direct the phase space trajectories, returning each trajectory to the origin in a shorter time than the typical approach of ensuring that the gate time and drive detuning are related by an integer multiple for all modes, $\delta_k\tau_g = 2\pi j$, for $j \in \pm\{1,2,...\}$.
+The ability to actively steer these trajectories is particularly important with large mode numbers where the gate time would otherwise grow prohibitively long, and even allows us to ensure effective mode decoupling in the presence of time-dependent parameter fluctuations.
+The required phase modulations may be determined through analytic calculation~\cite{Green:2015} or numerical optimization, and we now outline the details of these two approaches.